MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 # Mod 2 > Week 1 > Day 1

+# Overview of the day

 You are going to be come a Microsoft Technical Associate by gaining an industry recognised qualification.

-# Primitives, conditionals, functions and scoping
+# Lesson 1

 ## Learning Objectives

 - Learn about primitives, conditionals, functions and scoping
-- Learn the different types of operators
 - Write your first app
-- Write a tax app

-## Lesson 1

 ### Primitives

-Primitives are variables at the lowest level of the language and are the simplest datatypes.
+Primitives are the simplest datatypes and are "built-in" to the JavaScript language.
 There are 7 primitive data types, but we'll focus on the main 5 for now:

 | Primitive | Example                         |
 | :-------- | :------------------------------ |